MikkoMur/audio_ML_demo/README.md

 The dataset includes 8732 labeled sound excerpts of urban sounds from 10 classes.

-To run the demos below, create a data directory to the project root with contents
+To run the demos below, create a data directory to the project root with the following contents:
 ```bash
 data
 └── UrbanSound8K